ZacharyRener/code-sample/readme.md

 ## Installation

-Since you need a WordPress environment to run the theme, the quickest way to get up and running is to use the bundled `wp-env` environment.
+Since you need a WordPress environment to run the plugin, the quickest way to get up and running is to use the bundled `wp-env` environment.

 Clone this repository to your local computer, `cd` to this directory, and install the required version of Node along with NPM and Composer dependencies: